Count the Number of Beautiful Subarrays - Prefix Bitmasks & Hashmap [JS]

 Keep track of the running prefix bitmask as we go through nums.

-Since we only need to know whether the number of 1 bits at each position is even or odd, we can use 0
+Since we only need to know whether the number of 1 bits at each position is even or odd, we can use 0 to represent an even number of bits, and 1 to represent an odd number of bits.

-, count the number of previous prefix bitmasks with the exact same state as the current bitmask.
+For each index i, count the number of previous prefix bitmasks with the exact same state as the current bitmask.

-If the bitmasks are the same, that means each bit has an even count for the subarray between index i
+If the bitmasks are the same, that means each bit has an even count for the subarray between index i and the previous bitmask.

 Use a hashmap to count the occurances of each bitmask.